Towards generalisable and calibrated synthetic speech detection with self-supervised representations: Methodology

-A classifier is calibrated if its predictions match the accuracy obtained for that particular level of confidence.
+\mypar{Calibration and reliability estimation.} A classifier is calibrated if its predictions match the accuracy obtained for that particular level of confidence.
 We apply the logistic regression classifier which uses the cross-entropy loss.
-The cross-entropy loss is proper loss, which improves the calibration properties.
+The cross-entropy loss is a proper loss \cite{blasiok2023neurips}, which improves the calibration properties.
 This choice avoids the need of other post-processing techniques such as Platt's scaling~\cite{platt}.
 Calibration is also related to generalisation: Carrell \etal \cite{carrell2022calibration} have shown that the calibration error is bounded by the generalisation error.
 This means that better calibrated classifiers are obtained by improving their generalisation.
 Calibrated probabilities help with related downstream tasks \cite{bhatt2021uncertainty}.
-Here, we focus on uncertainty estimation, which is useful for rejecting examples for which the model is unsure.
+Here, we focus on reliability estimation, which is useful for rejecting examples for which the model is unsure.
 Given the estimated probability $\hat y$ of the audio being fake, we obtain uncertainty estimates by computing the entropy: $\hat y \log \hat y + (1 - \hat y) \log (1 - \hat y)$.
-We use a unit-scaled variant of the entropy by dividing it by the maximum entropy $H_{\max}$, which is obtained for the uniform distribution, $p = 0.5$.
+We use a unit-scaled variant of the entropy by dividing it by the maximum entropy $H_{\max}$, which is obtained for the uniform distribution, $y = 0.5$.